 Her use of ‘we’ in that sentence is telling, for the 10-year-old would grow up to become someone willing to fight battles with and for others, first as a long-standing UNISON activist – peaking when she became the union’s first black female president – and now as a newly-elected member of parliament.

-And in a wonderfully fitting turn-up for the books, the former nurse’s constituency as MP, Wolverhampton South West, is the very seat occupied by Enoch Powell.
-And in winning it, she’s become the first black MP in the West Midlands.
+And in a wonderfully fitting turn-up for the books, the former nurse’s constituency, Wolverhampton South West, is the very seat occupied by Enoch Powell.
+And in winning it, she’s become the first Black MP in the West Midlands.